Track tirzepatide symptoms beside dose timing, food, water, bowel changes, weight, and progress.

 Log nausea, constipation, diarrhea, vomiting, abdominal pain, fatigue, headache, and injection-site soreness — the 18 most common GLP-1 symptoms — plus unlimited custom symptoms with a 0–10 severity slider.

-After a dose increase from 2.5 mg through 15 mg, the timeline lets you compare the new dose week to the previous one — useful for clinician check-ins where you want notes instead of memory.
+After any tirzepatide dose change a clinician prescribes, the timeline lets you compare the new dose week to the previous one — useful for clinician check-ins where you want notes instead of memory.

-MeAgain helps you remember what happened and bring clearer notes to a clinician conversation.
-It does not diagnose tirzepatide side effects, decide whether a symptom is dangerous, or recommend dose changes.
+MeAgain helps you remember what actually happened and arrive at a clinician conversation with clearer notes.
+Before a visit, the timeline already holds what most check-ins ask about: which symptoms showed up, their 0–10 severity scores, how they lined up with dose days and any dose increases, what food, protein, fiber, and water looked like that week, plus bowel changes, weight trend, and progress photos for the bigger picture.
+That is preparation, not interpretation, and the difference matters.
+MeAgain does not diagnose tirzepatide side effects, decide whether a symptom is dangerous, or recommend dose changes.
 Talk with a licensed clinician about severe, persistent, unusual, or concerning symptoms — including severe abdominal pain, persistent vomiting, signs of dehydration, trouble breathing or swallowing, or yellowing skin.

 Tirzepatide is the active ingredient in two FDA-approved Eli Lilly brands: Zepbound (chronic weight management) and Mounjaro (type 2 diabetes glycemic control).
-Some clinicians also prescribe compounded tirzepatide through US-based 503A and 503B pharmacies.
+Some people may be prescribed compounded tirzepatide by a licensed clinician through a compounding pharmacy.
 Compounded tirzepatide is not FDA-approved and is not the same as Zepbound or Mounjaro — different sources, different oversight.

 This page focuses on the tracking workflow — what to log when tirzepatide side effects show up and how MeAgain keeps that connected to dose timing, food, water, weight, and progress.